icebob/vue-express-mongo-boilerplate/README.md

 ![VueJS 2](https://img.shields.io/badge/vuejs-2.3.x-green.svg)
 ![Webpack 2](https://img.shields.io/badge/webpack-2.6.x-green.svg)

 This is a full stack webapp boilerplate project with VueJS + ExpressJS + MongoDB.
-NOT an out-of-box project.
+It is NOT an out-of-box project.
-The goal is to create an up-to-date starter repo which contains all important functions (user signup, login, oauth, profile, ...etc) except the business-logic.
+I make it in order to create an up-to-date starter repo which contains all important functions (user signup, login, oauth, profile, ...etc) except the business-logic.
 So when neccessary I can create a new webapp and only need to develop the business logic.

 *This is just my personal boilerplate, it may or may not be a good fit for your project(s).*
 Inspired by [dstroot/skeleton](https://github.com/dstroot/skeleton) and [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter)